aadityabansal2000/AccuWeather/README.md

 Simple web application written with

-Javascript
+  1.Javascript

-HTML5
+  2.HTML5

-CSS3
+  3.CSS3

 that returns the current weather of any city on earth.
 The app utilizes OpenWeatherMap's API.

 Following weather information is obtained for a specific city/location.

-Temperature (in Celsius)
+    1.Temperature (in Celsius)

-Weather-description
+    2.Weather-description

-Humidity (in %)
+    3.Humidity (in %)

-Wind-Speed (in km/h)
+    4.Wind-Speed (in km/h)

 This app is live hosted here: AccuWeather.